rng-guy/NFSMWBartender/README.md

 * You can disable any feature of this set by deleting the file containing its parameters.
 This does not apply to the engagement-count fix, which is tied to this entire feature set instead.

-* You must specify at least one vehicle in each free-roam "Chasers" spawn table (`BartenderSettings\Advanced\Cars.ini`), else Bartender will disable this entire feature set.
+* You must provide at least one vehicle in the "Chasers" spawn table of each free-roam Heat level (`BartenderSettings\Advanced\Cars.ini`), else Bartender disables this entire feature set.

 * You should ensure that every HeavyStrategy you include in a given Heat level's `pursuitsupport` VltEd entry is only listed there once (e.g. there is not a second HeavyStrategy 3), and that there is also no more than one LeaderStrategy listed there.
 If you have duplicates there, they can cause the game (and Bartender) to misread their `Duration` VltEd parameters.